tryyang2001/tp/docs/UserGuide.md

       Delete Upcoming Exercise Items from Upcoming Exercise List
       Format: delete u/LIST_NO.
         Prefix               Input
-          u/             The index of the item with in the upcoming exercise list
+          u/             The index of the item with in the upcoming Exercise List

       Delete Food Item from Food Bank
       Format: delete fbank/LIST_NO. {n/NEW_NAME} {c/NEW_CALORIES}